bluesky/bluesky-pods/README.md

 bash launch_bluesky.sh
 ```

+On a Mac, [XQuartz](https://www.xquartz.org) is required to display the output of the Best Effort Callback.

 There is a jupyterlab instance, a tiled instance, and a Queueserver http API
 instance running the pod which are proxied via nginx.
 If the pod is running
 `http://localhost:11973` will provide links to each.